exasol/exasol-driver-lua/doc/user_guide/user_guide.md

 ## Using `exasol-driver-lua` in an Exasol UDF

-Exasol version 7.1 or later allows running Lua code in [user defined functions (UDF)](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).
-The exasol-driver-lua uses only dependencies that are available to UDFs or that can be included into an package using amalgamation.
-This makes it possible to also use it in an Exasol UDF, e.g. for accessing another Exasol database.
-Some required C-Lua-interface packages are shipped with Exasol 8 and later.
-So Exasol 8 is required to run the driver.
+Exasol allows running Lua code in [user defined functions (UDF)](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).
+The exasol-driver-lua uses only dependencies that are available to UDFs or that can be included into a package using amalgamation.
+This makes it possible to also use it in an Exasol UDF, for example for accessing another Exasol database.

 To build such a package follow these steps: